SingularityBlockchain/sophon-chain/tokens/README.md

 ### Calculate what tokens should be sent

-As with VLX, you can List the differences between a list of expected distributions and the record of what transactions have already been sent using the `--dry-run` parameter, or `solana-tokens balances`.
+As with SOPHON, you can List the differences between a list of expected distributions and the record of what transactions have already been sent using the `--dry-run` parameter, or `solana-tokens balances`.